Bank of America Review: Small Business Loans & Lines Of Credit

 Overall, the bank is fairly transparent upfront, although you may have to squint a bit to find some of the terms (or the links to them).

-At the time of this review, the bank’s Better Business Bureau profile shows over 5,700 complaints and a 1-star rating from over 800 reviews and 2.6/5 stars from nearly 5,000 reviews on Consumer Affairs.
+At the time of this review, the bank’s Better Business Bureau profile shows a 1.06-star rating from over 800 reviews and 2.6/5 stars from nearly 5,000 reviews on Consumer Affairs.
 The most common complaints include:

-- Customer Service: Most complaints involved customer service and inconsistent responses to complaints and problems like accounts being frozen.
+- Customer Service: Most complaints involved customer service and inconsistent responses to complaints and problems, such as frozen accounts.

-- Fees: This was mostly related to checking accounts, but many customers complained about unexpectedly being charged punishing fees.
+- Fees: This was mostly related to checking accounts, but many customers complained about being charged punishing fees unexpectedly.

-- Scandal-Prone: Like many other big banks, Bank of America was among those responsible for the 2008 crash and has had subsequent issues including overcharging overdraft fees and allegedly underreporting risk metrics.
+- Scandal-Prone: Like many other big banks, Bank of America was among those responsible for the 2008 crash and has had subsequent issues, including overcharging overdraft fees and allegedly underreporting risk metrics.
 Many customers also report fraudulent charges on their accounts.

 - Good Rates: Though harder to qualify for, Bank of America does offer good rates to business customers on loans and lines of credit.